2018

 It was not until Paul decided upon an idea taken from story telling that the painting’s design and composition started to have more visual clarity in his mind.
 He decided upon a three-act movement in the painting, progressing from the tragic moment of death, through the spirit wandering through realms of the afterlife, to an unresolved, unsettling ending.
 The title became “Meditation Upon Death.”
 It was the most challenging painting conceptually, technically and artistically that Paul and Dulcinea ever attempted.

-A shower stall, half-filled with dozens of tightly rolled canvases, will attest to the dedication, perseverance and developmental process involved.
-Over the course of weeks and months, and then years, each part of the painting – each of the three acts – would emerge.
-Eventually, they would all be assembled and painted together on a large canvas.
-And, once again, more critique, revision, and developmental iteration would be required, evolving ultimately into the final painting.
+A shower stall, half-filled with dozens of tightly rolled canvases used as tests and attempts for Meditation, will attest to the dedication, perseverance, and developmental complexity involved in reaching a final product.
+Over the course of weeks and months — and then years — each part of the painting (each of the three acts) gradually emerged.
+In time, these separate pieces would all be assembled and painted together on a single large canvas.
+Once again, more critique, revision, and developmental iteration were required, until all the components of the work coalesced and ultimately evolved into the final painting.

-Usually an artist is never satisfied with a painting.
-There is always something he or she would want to change or touch up.
-In this case, at the end there was quiet contentment.
+Typically, an artist is never satisfied with a painting.
+There’s always something they would want to change or touch up, regardless of a work’s objective quality.
+In the case of Meditation, at the end there was only quiet contentment.